 Fresh tattoos look so amazing.
 I remember having my third tattoo, I just kept staring at it, amazed by how great my tattoo artist was.
 But one stage that irritates some people after having a tattoo is the scabbing.
 It's itchy, even uncomfortable for some.

 Scabbing is a natural part of the tattoo healing process, it's technically a wound so scabbing is pretty normal.
-What’s hard is to fight is the urge to scratch and peel it.
+What’s hard is fighting the urge to scratch and peel it.
 You may control it during the day, but you might find it hard to avoid when you're sleeping.
 Another thing that can happen is when your clothing gets caught on the rough edges of the scabs and tears it off.
 If this happens you might even need to have a tattoo touch-up.

 There are a lot of aftercare tips and techniques that may help you speed up and "survive" your tattoo's healing process.
-Some say bandages keep the tattoo safe, others say the skin should be able to breath to help it heal faster.
+Some say bandages keep the tattoo safe, others say the skin should be able to breathe to help it heal faster.
 Some say using tattoo soap helps, others say it doesn't make a difference.
-It can get very confusing because you only want what’s best for yours skin, right?
+It can get very confusing because you only want what’s best for your skin, right?

 It may differ depending on what your tattoo artist tells you, but here are some ground rules.